 When you license a font, are not buying the font outright.
 You are acquiring permission to use it subject to the terms of the license agreement (also called an End User License Agreement or "EULA").
 The license agreement spells out the ways you can and can’t use the font.
 If you use a font without a license or in a way that isn’t permitted by the license you potentially devalue the hard work that went into creating the font and open yourself up to legal action.

 There are a few basic license types offered by Monotype, each pertaining to a different form of usage.
-Desktop licenses allow you to install a font on a computer; webfont licenses allow you to embed the font into a website or email; digital ad licenses cover the use of web fonts in digital ads; mobile app licenses allow fonts to be embedded in apps; ePub licenses cover usage in commercial documents; and server licenses enable web or cloud-based services and SaaS use cases.
+Desktop licenses allow you to install a font on a computer; webfont licenses allow you to embed the font into a website or email; embedded licenses let you distribute fonts in a physical product like a medical device, cars, or in a software program; mobile app licenses allow fonts to be embedded in phone/tablet apps; ePub licenses cover usage in commercial publications; and server licenses enable web or cloud-based services and SaaS use cases.

 A typical desktop license allows you to install the font on your computer for use in design tools.
 Webfont licenses allow you to embed that font in the code for a website or email.
 So, whereas you might use a desktop license to create a mockup of a website using Adobe InDesign software, a webfont license is more about the implementation of the font in the actual code of a website.